joelr/developer.everydayhero.com/content/pages.md

 The `id` of the charity to create the page for.
 A charity will be system nominated if there is none specified.

 campaign_id : _required_ **string**<br/>
 The `id` of the campaign to create the page for.
-A charity will be system nominated if there is none specified.

 <p class='info'>campaign_id is only required if OAuth User Token authentication is being used, otherwise the registered application's campaign will be used.</p>